-If you receive a notice regarding service lines in the course of capital projects or maintenance work and you determine your private service line is made of lead, contact us to coordinate full lead service line replacement.
+If you receive a notice regarding service lines in the course of capital projects or maintenance work and you determine your private service line is made of lead, we strongly encourage you to replace your privately owned lead service line as well.
+Please contact us at (859) 578-9898 to coordinate full lead service line replacement.
 Available research indicates that when lead service lines are disturbed, the amount of lead found in customers' drinking water may increase for a period of time.
 We plan to identify and contact customers who may potentially have a lead service line who will be affected by water main replacement construction or service line maintenance work.
 We encourage you to become educated on lead service lines and plumbing fixtures in your home and the possible health risks of elevated exposure and to contact a licensed plumber regarding the service line and plumbing on your property.